bowphp/blade-support/readme.md

-# Bow blade support
+# Blade support for bowphp

-Support [Blade](https://laravel.com/docs/5.8/views) for [Bow Framework](https://github.com/bowapp/app).
+Support [Blade](https://laravel.com/docs/10.x/views) for [Bow Framework](https://github.com/bowapp/app).
 This package help you to add laravel blade template on your project.

 The documentaion is available in [english](./docs/en.md) and [french](./docs/fr.md)